mxochicale/symposiummx/2017/RECOMENDATIONS.md

 # Towards Open and Reproducible Science

-I believe in the SCIENCE that you can replicate experiments, where data is available to further experimentation, where you can cooperate with others.
+I believe in the SCIENCE where you can replicate experiments, where data is available to further your experimentation, where you can cooperate with others, where the sources are available to give freedom to one's curiosity.
 Personally, I have been learning a lot from open-source projects in [http://github.com/] and open science software that runs in GNU-Linux.
 The general idea is that others can be get some benefits